 House plants and a lively garden can really help transform the feel of a home, but for pet-owners there are some to be aware of.
 Unfortunately, for the green-thumbed of you out there, the lists of potentially troublesome plants are quite extensive and vary between pets.
 Lilies, for example, are highly toxic to cats, but leave dogs unfazed, though daffodils, begonia and rhododendron are dangerous to both.
-This useful resource allows you to check which plants are both toxic and non-toxic, as well as splitting the results between pet types.
+This useful page details which common plants are poisonous to cats and dogs and what you can do if your pet eats one.

 Removing pet-toxic plants from your home is the easiest way to ensure your pet stays safe, but as dog-owners will tell you, whilst out on walks they’re likely to end up with all manner of items in their mouths.
 To help stop this appetite for destruction, it’s recommended to increase the fibre in your dog’s diet, the reasoning being that this extra fibre will reduce their plant curiosities.

 You don’t have to own a pet to have experienced one begging at your side during meal-time.
 However, as fun as it is to throw some leftovers their way, not all foods are suitable for pets, regardless of how much they would like a snack.
 As well as this, some foods which you may give them as an occasional treat could cause problems if eaten too frequently, such as tuna, which is a popular treat for cats.
 Though tuna within cat foods is perfectly fine, the “for humans” variety can lead to health issues if it becomes a regular part of their diet.